KafkaPatrik/RSA_text_encryption_program/README.md

 Program designed to encrypt text documents using the RSA encryption algorithm.

-Input: a .txt file with the name "RSA_text.txt"
+Input: a .txt file with the name "RSA_text.txt" (I left a sample file in the repository)
 Output: Depending on the options selected one or both of the files : RSA_text_crypted.txt , RSA_text_decrypted.txt

 How to use: To encrypt a document you need a public key, if you already have one you may use that key.